Dos Santos powers Mexico to eighth Gold Cup title

 Moments later Tim Ream found Altidore with a ball over the top and the striker, with only Ochoa to beat, put his left-footed effort wide.

-Mexico’s best chance of the half came in the 16th minute when Andres Guardado looked ready to tap home a cross from the left only for Paul Arriola to arrive out of nowhere and put him off at the last second.
+Mexico’s best chance of the half came in the 16th minute when Guardado looked ready to tap home a cross from the left only for Paul Arriola to arrive out of nowhere and put him off at the last second.

 Tempers flared after the break when Moreno pushed Altidore over and then dropped onto his back.
 American Weston McKennie quickly jumped in and several players converged but no cards were issued.